 You may have noticed that there is some disagreement regarding the legitimacy of ESA as a result of these allowances, particularly when it comes to air travel.
 However, right now, emotional support animals and those who care for them have some legal protections beyond those afforded to regular pets and their owners.
 And these rights are priceless for those who depend on their ESA for financial help.

 Emotional Support Animal Housing Policy

 Your furry family members are allowed to live in buildings that forbid pets, and animals with their owners.
 Because you have an ESA, landlords cannot demand any fees or deposits from you.
-Building regulations that apply to typical pets are not relevant to ESAs.
-This means, for instance, that landlords cannot place limitations on the breed or weight of ESAs.
+Building regulations that apply to typical pets are not relevant to ESA.
+This means, for instance, that landlords cannot place limitations on the breed or weight of ESA.